mw3b3r/Webscraping-CSFD/README.md

 The data is collected via **web scraping**, processed using **Python & Pandas**, and visualized in **graphs and tables**.
 The final output is a **detailed PDF report**.

+⚠️ Important Notes:

+The script uses Selenium for automated web scraping and requires the Chrome WebDriver along with the Chrome browser extension.
+The scraping process involves downloading 100 pages of rankings and 1,000 subpages with detailed film information.
+Execution time: The script runs for a while due to the large amount of data being processed.

 ---

 ## 📌 Features